comatory/www/content/log/2024-02-27_understanding_relay_data_ids.md

 }
 ```

-Whenever you query or receive payload which contains a type with `id` field, it will use that value as a key for the normalized cache in the store.
+Whenever you query or receive a payload containing a type with an `id` field, that value will be used as a key for the normalized cache in the store.

-Taking from our example type from above, imagine your schema contains query like this:
+Consider an example type from above.
+Imagine your schema includes a query like this:

 ```graphql
 type Query {